sitegeist/Sitegeist.LostInTranslation/README.md

 ## How it works

 By default all inline editable properties are translated using DeepL (see Setting `translateInlineEditables`).
-To include other `string` properties into the automatic translation the `options.translateOnAdoption: true` can be used in the property configuration.
+To include other `string` properties into the automatic translation the `options.translate: true` can be used in the property configuration.

 Some very common fields from `Neos.Neos:Document` are already configured to do so by default.